asi-alliance/asi-chain/indexer/GRAPHQL_SCHEMA.md

 # GraphQL Schema Documentation

+**Version**: 2.1.1 | **Updated**: January 2025

 ## Overview

-The ASI-Chain indexer provides a GraphQL API through Hasura, exposing blockchain data for querying.
-This document describes the current schema, available queries, and known limitations.
+The ASI-Chain indexer provides a GraphQL API through Hasura with automatic relationship configuration, exposing comprehensive blockchain data for querying.
+This document describes the current schema with 10 tables, available queries, and relationships.

 ## Available Tables